 While most of the code had to change to allow for any improvements, it was decided that the PLY based flow query parser and the validators of the flow query will stay the way they were.
 This is justified by the fact that the execution time those code parts take is negligible compared to the main execution and is also not dependent on the amount of input records and only slightly depends on the complexity of the input query.
-In those parts Python plays off its strengths of achieving much with less code in a readable manner while not slowing the overall processing down as there is no complex computations involved, compared to the core algorithm.
+In those parts Python demonstrates its ability of achieving much with little code while not slowing down the overall processing, as there are no complex computations involved, compared to the core algorithm.